 The School of Occupational Therapy at Husson University is an entry-level Master's (MS) program and offers multiple entry options for students wanting to become an occupational therapist.
 Students entering directly from high school apply to the five year BS/MS program while those who already have an undergraduate degree apply to the three year MS-only.

-Entry-level BS/MS students apply to enroll in the BS Healthcare Administration and Public Health – Occupational Therapy track.
-The first two years of coursework for this track emphasize foundational general education courses and Healthcare Administration and Public Health content.
+Entry-level BS/MS students have two options for undergraduate majors.
+They can apply to enroll in the BS Healthcare Administration and Public Health – Occupational Therapy track, or a BS in Psychology- Occupational Therapy track.
+The first two years of coursework for this track emphasize foundational general education courses and content related to either of the two majors.
 The third year begins the professional phase of formal Occupational Therapy coursework.
 Students meeting the progression criteria described below during the first two years are not required to submit an additional application before seamlessly progressing to the professional, Occupational Therapy, phase of study.
-The BS/MS program awards a BS in Healthcare Administration and Public Health after successful completion of four years of study and an MS in Occupational Therapy after successful completion of the fifth year of study.
+The BS/MS program awards either a BS in Healthcare Administration and Public Health or a BS in Psychology, after successful completion of four years of study.
+At the successful completion of the fifth year of study, an MS in Occupational Therapy is awarded.

 Applicants who have completed a 4-year undergraduate degree in another major from Husson University or from another institution who would like an entry-level degree in occupational therapy are eligible to apply for the MS-only program.
 Please see the following section of the catalog for information specific to the MS-only graduate program in Occupational Therapy.